jordanlandry/chess-with-minimax/README.md

 - Option to change the time the AI takes to make a move
 - Click and drag pieces to make a move

+## Bugs & Unimplemented features

+TODO Fix these

+- AI Castling, it doesn't know if the king has moved or not
+- Add all the rules of castling
+- - Can't castle while in check [ ]
+- - Can't caslte while a piece attacks one of the open spots needed for castle [ ]
+- - Can't caslte if the king has moved or rook [x] for player, [ ] for AI
+- - Can't castle if there are pieces in the way [x]

+- I need to add En Passent

 ## How it works

 ### Minimax